-Supplementary and Other Information
+Other Information

-Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise CHP's financial statements.
-The Medical Claims Lag Report and Listing of Plan Officers and Directors listed in the table of contents are presented for the purposes of additional analysis and are not a required part of the financial statements.
-The Medical Claims Lag Report is the responsibility of management and was derived from and relates directly to the underlying accounting and other records used to prepare the financial statements.
-The information has been subjected to the auditing procedures applied in the audit of the financial statements and certain additional procedures, including comparing and reconciling such information directly to the underlying accounting and other records used to prepare the financial statements or to the financial statements themselves, and other additional procedures in accordance with auditing standards generally accepted in the United States of America.
-In our opinion, the Medical Claims Lag Report is fairly stated, in all material respects, in relation to the financial statements taken as a whole.

-The Listing of Plan Officers and Directors has not been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.
+Management is responsible for the Listing of Plan Officers and Directors.
+Our audit was conducted for the purpose of forming an opinion on the financial statements that collectively comprise the Comprehensive Health Plan Fund's financial statements.
+The Listing of Plan Officers and Directors listed in the table of contents is presented for the purposes of additional analysis and is not a required part of the financial statements.
+In connection with the audit of the financial statements, we are responsible to read the Listing of Plan Officers and Directors and consider whether a material inconsistency exists between the Listing of Plan Officers and Directors and the financial statements.
+We did not note any material inconsistencies.
+The Listing of Plan Officers and Directors and the statements, and been subjected to the auditing procedures applied in the audit of the financial statements, and accordingly, we do not express an opinion or provide any assurance on it.